 Cars with higher insurance rates drain money from you year after year.
 And electric vehicles generally cost more to insure than traditional gas-powered cars.
 Electric vehicles can be costly to repair, making them more expensive to insure.

-There are a couple of reasons why, according to Lynne McChristian, director of the Office of Risk Management and Insurance Research at the University of Illinois-Urbana Champaign’s Gies College of Business.
+According to Lynne McChristian, director of the Office of Risk Management and Insurance Research at the University of Illinois-Urbana Champaign’s Gies College of Business, there are a couple of reasons why.

 “Typically, the repairs are more expensive.
 So when an electric car gets damaged, it’s not as simple as just replacing or repairing a fender.
 There are sensors and electronics that might be damaged.
 And with electric cars, unlike gas-powered vehicles, you might not be able to repair it.
 You might have to replace the whole thing.
 So that’s a difference,” she says.